Skip to content

 Role of sleep in health

 Yes, sleep can have a significant impact on physical and mental health.
-4 If a person does not get enough or quality sleep, they will feel irritated, have a depressed mood, suffer from anxiety, be very stressed, etc. In the long term, this can lead to brain disorders.
+4 If a person does not get enough or quality sleep, they will feel irritated, have a depressed mood, suffer from anxiety, be very stressed, etc. In the long term, this can lead to brain problems.

-Improve your sleep with this dietary supplement
+Improve your sleep with this food supplement

 Here are some of the ingredients to look for in an ideal dietary supplement to improve sleep quality:

-• Melatonin: This is one of the hormones produced by the pineal gland, a gland also known as the " third eye ".
-This hormone plays a vital role in controlling circadian rhythm, sleep and wake cycle, 24-hour cyclicity of hormones, etc. This hormone, when supplemented, is known to promote sleep and prevent the progression of neurodegenerative diseases or certain brain disorders.
-Thus, it promotes sleep, decreases inflammation, helps regulate hormones and can even reduce the risk of dementia.
+• Melatonin: This is one of the hormones produced by the pineal gland, a gland also known as the “ third eye .”
+This hormone plays a vital role in controlling the circadian rhythm, sleep-wake cycle, 24-hour cyclicity of hormones, etc. This hormone, when supplemented, is known to promote sleep and prevent the progression of neurodegenerative diseases or certain brain disorders.
+Thus, it promotes sleep, reduces inflammation, helps regulate hormones and can even reduce the risk of dementia.
 10

 References